Factors Influencing the Heat Transfer Performance of Ceramic Materials

-With the development of technology, thermal conductive ceramics, as a material with high thermal conductivity, high melting point, high hardness, high abrasion resistance, oxidation resistance, and corrosion resistance, have been used in chemical industry, microelectronics, automobile, aerospace, aviation, paper making, laser, and other fields.
+With the development of technology, thermal conductive ceramics, as a material with high thermal conductivity, high melting point, high hardness, high abrasion resistance, oxidation resistance, and corrosion resistance, have been used in the chemical industry, microelectronics, automobile, aerospace, aviation, paper making, laser, and other fields.

-In order to extend the application range of heat conducting ceramics, it is of great significance to improve its heat transfer performance.
+In order to extend the application range of heat-conducting ceramics, it is of great significance to improve its heat transfer performance.
 But before that, it is important to know what influences the thermal conductivity of ceramics.
 The following is a brief summary of the influencing factors.

 There are three ways of heat transfer in ceramics: convection, radiation and heat conduction.
 The thermal conductivity of ceramics is related to its composition, internal structure, density, humidity, heat treatment temperature, pressure, and other factors.

-The thermal conductivity of traditional ceramics is not good, and the reason of low thermal conductivity is inseparable from raw materials.
+The thermal conductivity of traditional ceramics is not good, and the reason for low thermal conductivity is inseparable from raw materials.
 The raw materials of traditional ceramics are mainly natural raw materials of clay, quartz, and feldspar which have poor thermal conductivity.
 Therefore, in order to improve the thermal conductivity of ceramics, the doped components have to go in.
 This method can be divided into two types according to the different properties of the doped components, one is to add nonmetallic materials to ceramics, and the other is to add metallic materials.

 There is an example of adding non-metallic materials.
 The thermal conductivity of red tiles is better than that of ordinary tiles due to their Fe203 and mullite crystalline phase.
-The thermal conductivity of tiles can be improved by adding an appropriate amount of A1203, but the sintering temperature of ceramics can be increased by adding too much.
+The thermal conductivity of tiles can be improved by adding an appropriate amount of Al203, but the sintering temperature of ceramics can be increased by adding too much.
 In order to reduce the adverse effect, some researchers used the synergistic effect of graphene and alumina to change the internal structure of the material, thus obtaining the ceramic material with better thermal conductivity.

 There’s another example of adding metal materials.
 The heat transfer performance of metal is better than that of most ceramics, and the combination of the two can effectively improve the thermal conductivity of ceramics.
 Some researchers have successfully prepared a stable metal osmotic gradient layer formed by the mutual diffusion of ceramic and copper metal, which effectively reduces the thermal resistance of ceramic materials.